-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Firm exit during economic slowdowns: does foreign ownership matter?|
+|Title:||Firm exit during economic slowdowns: does foreign ownership matter?|

-|authors:||Rocha, V. C.|
+|Author:||Rocha, V. C.|

-|appears in collections||DEGEI - Comunicações|
+|Appears in Collections:||DEGEI - Comunicações|

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.